 Surface: dirt, crushed stone, grass, and some pavement

-This is my personal favorite trail in New York, and I’ve taken it many times and have done the whole trail.
+This is my favorite trail in New York, and I’ve taken it many times and have done the whole trail.
 We usually park in the town of Stamford by the old train station then head either way.

 This trail runs through Delaware County on the former Ulster & Delaware Railroad.
 Currently, a seasonal scenic railroad goes from the town of Arkville where there is a beautiful train station to Roxbury.

-The rail-trail begins in Roxbury and travels for 7 miles along the East Branch of the Delaware River and woods until you reach Grand Gorge.
+The rail trail begins in Roxbury and travels for 7 miles along the East Branch of the Delaware River and woods until you reach Grand Gorge.
 There it crosses the busy highway (Route 30).
 Caution must be taken in this area.

 After that, the next 5 miles to Stamford is farmland with rolling hills in the background and a river near the trail.
 You should keep an eye out for beaver dams in this area of the trail.